-The County shall make payment within thirty (30) days after the billing is received and approved by County and as outlined below;
+The County shall make payment within thirty (30) days after the billing is received and approved by County.

 Unless otherwise agreed to by County, all payments owed by County to Contractor under this Contract shall be made by Automated Clearing House (ACH).
 In the event County is unable to release payment by ACH the Contractor agrees to accept payment by County warrant.